 6. Myelography is rarely indicated and is done as an outpatient procedure.
 It may be performed with a CT Scan in an instance where the above studies leave some question.

 C. Inappropriate Diagnostic Tests and Examinations

 - 1. Myeloscopy

 - 2. Thermography

 - 3. Spinoscopy

-- 4. Dermatomal Somatosensory Evoked
+- 4. Dermatomal Somatosensory Evoked Potential

-Potential

-- III.
-TREATMENT

-- A. OUTPATIENT TREATMENT

-- 1. Non-operative Treatment
+- A. Outpatient Treatment - 1.
+Non-operative Treatment

 a.
-Short period of bed rest, up to 2 days, with analgesics, mild relaxants, and nonsteroidal antiinflammatory drugs.
+Short period of bed rest, up to 2 days, with analgesics, muscle relaxants, and nonsteroidal anti-inflammatory drugs.
 Complete bed rest for long periods may be deleterious to the body and should be closely monitored.

 - b.
-Physical therapy and/or rehabilitation. - c.
-Injection of trigger points, spinal nerve blocks.
+Physical therapy and/or rehabilitation - c.
+Injection of trigger points, spinal nerve blocks